Vibrant Lemon Polenta Cake is a delicious, elegant, gluten-free dessert. Simple and refined. The perfect way to end a meal.

 Of course, if you don’t have a blender, you can buy ground almonds and superfine sugar at any grocery store or Bulk Barn if you have one near you.

-- There can be some confusion about what polenta actually is.
+- There can be some confusion about what polenta is.
 I grew up only knowing it as ground cornmeal.

-- It can be found in several varieties like coarse, fine and instant.
+- It can be found in several varieties like coarse, fine, and instant.
 Located in the baking section or rice section.

 - There is even a pre-cooked version.
-This can be found in a tube shape in the refrigerated section of the grocery store near the olives, dips and specialty cheeses.
+This can be found in a tube shape in the refrigerated section of the grocery store near the olives, dips, and specialty cheeses.

 - Polenta is cooked in salted water, similar to oatmeal and rice.

-Vibrant Lemon Polenta Cake
+Lemon Polenta Cake

 Ingredients